dotb/SQLED/README.md

 # SQLED
-An Arduino LED class which supports fading LEDs
+You know the pulsating LED found on an Apple laptop when it's asleep?
+That's what this Arduino library does!
+SQLED is an Arduino class which allows you to gently fade LEDs.

 ## Getting Started
 First, configure the PWM pin connected to the LED